-Louise Watson was recently appointed head of Natixis Investment Managers Australia and NZ.
-She talks about what it took to get the top job but also how APRA's performance test is shaping the strategies super funds can adopt.
+Louise Watson was recently appointed head of Natixis IM Australia and NZ.
+Here, she talks about what it took to get the top job but also how new reforms are shaping the strategies super funds can adopt.

 You have just been appointed as country head for Natixis Investment Managers in Australia and New Zealand.
 Was that always your career goal?

 When I moved into asset management in 2007, I saw a long and satisfying career ahead.
 It took many years of listening and learning and having great mentors along the way to give me the confidence that I could get here.

 My journey was different from most others in the sector.
 I started out in equity capital markets working on a trading floor in a client-facing role which is very different from working in funds management and distribution.